artem-shestakov/ansible_consul/README.md

     expose_min_port: "{{ ports_expose_min_port | default(21500, true) }}"
     expose_max_port: "{{ ports_expose_max_port | default(21755, true) }}"
   ```
+* **primary_datacenter** - This designates the datacenter which is authoritative for ACL information, intentions and is the root Certificate Authority for Connect.
+It must be provided to enable ACLs.
+All servers and datacenters must agree on the primary datacenter.
 * **raft_protocol** - This controls the internal version of the Raft consensus protocol used for server communications.
 By default, this is `3`
 * **recursors** - Specifies the address of an upstream DNS server.
 By default, this is not defined
 * **retry_interval** - Time to wait between join attempts.
 Defaults to 30s.
 * **retry_join** - Addresses of another agents to join upon starting up.
 Allows retrying a join until it is successful.
+By default, this is not defined
+* **retry_join_wan** - List of addresses to attempt joining to WAN.
 By default, this is not defined
 * **ui** - Enables the built-in web UI server and the required HTTP routes.
 By default, this is `true`